carmencchow/bellabeat_casestudy/README.md

   distinct() %>%
   drop_na()
 ```
-*  Exclude records that show 0 calories burned and 0 steps taken.
-These results could be due to participants failing to wear their tracker on that day.
+*  Exclude records that show 0 calories burned and 0 steps taken because participants forgot to wear their tracker that day.

 ```
 daily_activity <- daily_activity %>%